9 tips for teaching kids responsibility

 If your daughter has to pack her bag for school each day and forgets her basketball sneakers, then she won't get to practice that afternoon.
 As much as you want to bring her sneakers to her, don't!
 Hopefully she'll be more cognizant of remembering her responsibilities next time.

-Teaching kids about responsibility isn't easy -- but what part of parenting is?
+Teaching children about responsibility isn't easy, but what part of parenting is?
 It can take years and lots of practice.
 But if you follow these tips, you stand a better chance of raising a responsible child who then grows into a responsible adult.